Meghan Markle's Mom Very Happy About the Duchess' Pregnancy

 (The palace did not confirm whether Meghan's father, Thomas Markle, knows she is expecting.)

 Meghan's pregnancy announcement came just after she and Harry landed in Australia for their first royal tour together.
-Traveling with a staff of 10, the duo arrived hand-in-hand in Sydney.
+Traveling with a staff of 10, they arrived hand-in-hand in Sydney.

 The Duchess of Sussex is said to be 12 weeks along in her pregnancy.